Are yoga mats recyclable in Australia?

 You can send your old yoga mat to me and I’ll cover your cost for TerraCycle to responsibly recycle your mat for you.

 Or, rather than buying a non-biodegradable yoga mat in the first place, you can buy a biodegradable yoga mat.
-That way, when you no longer need your mat, you don’t even need to worry about recycling it – you can put it in your personal compost bin and allow it to degrade there over time.
+That way, when you no longer need your mat, you don’t even need to worry about recycling it – you can simply send it to landfill where it will biodegrade.

-Australia offers some great biodegradable, earth-friendly yoga mats – any yoga mat made from 100% PER, cork, jute or natural rubber will biodegrade (just make sure the company has conducted 3rd party lab studies confirming this - as I did - with the biodegradable yoga mat that I developed).
+Australia offers some great landfill-biodegradable, earth-friendly yoga mats – any yoga mat made from 100% PER, cork, jute or natural rubber will biodegrade (just make sure the company has conducted 3rd party lab studies confirming this - as I did - with the landfill-biodegradable yoga mat that I developed).

 Andrea x